-An account-based pension has one large advantages over withdrawing your money in a lump sum, which is that it is a tax-effective way to receive your super as the earning on your moneyh in the account-based pension environment are tax free.
+An account-based pension has one large advantages over withdrawing your money in a lump sum, which is that it is a tax-effective way to receive your super since the earnings on your money in an account-based pension are tax free.

 There are just a few rules that you have to follow in order to satisfy the ATO’s requirements for an account-based pension.
 The main rules are as follows.

 Rule 1: You must be “old enough” or meet other conditions to retire

 You can access your superannuation only if one of three “conditions of release” are met:

 - You have permanently retired from the workforce after reaching your preservation age; or